beam-community/jsonapi/README.md

    ```

 3. Deserializing *incoming* body params requires you add the
    `JSONAPI.Deserializer` Plug to your API's pipeline.
+Note that the deserializer
+   expects the same casing for your *outgoing* params as your *incoming* params

-Your pipeline in a
-   Phoenix app might look something like this:
+   Your pipeline in a Phoenix app might look something like this:

    ```elixir
    pipeline :api do